-The answer is yes.
-Under Texas law, a court may enforce any provision of a temporary or final order that has been issued in a legal suit.
-This is explicitly mentioned in Section 157.001 of the Texas Family Code, “The court may enforce by contempt any provision of a temporary or final order.”
+The straightforward answer is affirmative.
+According to Texas law, courts possess the authority to enforce any clause of a temporary or final order that has been issued in a legal suit.
+This is explicitly mentioned in Section 157.001 of the Texas Family Code, which states, “The court may enforce by contempt any provision of a temporary or final order.”
 In simpler terms, if a party doesn’t comply with a court’s order, the opposing party has the right to submit a Motion for Enforcement, requesting the court to implement the order.

 For a Motion for Enforcement to be valid, Section 157.002 of the Texas Family Code outlines certain requirements.
 The motion should:

 - Clearly identify the specific provision of the order that has allegedly been violated and which the movant seeks to enforce.